 We’re putting in place some additional measures to ensure we can continue to deliver safe and reliable essential water and wastewater services during the coronavirus (COVID-19) pandemic.

-Under current restrictions in regional Victoria, as of 11.59pm Wednesday 16 September 2020 our Moondarra Reservoir is now open to the public.
+Under current restrictions in regional Victoria, as of 11.59pm Wednesday 16 September 2020 our Moondarra Reservoir is temporarily closed to the public.

 The drinking water we supply in Victoria is treated and safe to drink.

 There is no evidence that drinking water will be affected by COVID-19, or that it is transmitted by drinking water.

 There is also no evidence that the virus is transmitted by wastewater systems.

 Water is an essential service and we’re well prepared to manage our response to COVID-19, should the situation escalate.

 The Department of Health and Human Services regulates the safety of drinking water supplied in Victoria under a comprehensive regulatory framework that aims to ensure a consistent, reliable supply of safe, good quality drinking water.